Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color of your hydrangeas.

 Turning a pink hydrangea blue is easier than turning a blue hydrangea pink.

+Can you turn white hydrangeas blue?
 You would think that white hydrangeas (including Pee Gee and Oakleaf), being like a blank canvas, would be easy to turn blue.
 Not so and don’t bother trying.
 They’re unaffected by soil pH.
+Many white hydrangeas don’t change color but they might turn greenish as the flowers age.

 I find it easiest to control the soil pH with container planted hydrangeas.
 More on this below.